atsid/schematic-js/README.md

 ```

 ## Integration

 ### Validation
 Schematic provides serveral lightweight plugins for field-level validation, including regular expression validation, conditional field values (not supported by JSON schema) and Luhn validation.
 However, the current version does relies on third party validators to supply full-model JSONSchema validation.
 The examples use a reference implementation from json-schema (https://github.com/kriszyp/json-schema.git), but other validators can easily be injected via AMD's module mapping.

 ### Backbone
 The library provides backbone (https://github.com/documentcloud/backbone.git) integration by creating a Backbone.SchematicModel that extends Backbone.Model.
 SchematicModel implements validation and adds property definitions defined on the schema to the model.

+## Development

+Builds are done with grunt.

+1. Install node.js if you don't have it
+1. Install grunt-cli if you don't have it `npm install -g grunt-cli`
+1. Install deps `npm install`
+1. Run linter/tests `npm test`

 ##License
 This software is licensed under the Apache 2.0 license (http://www.apache.org/licenses/LICENSE-2.0).